 Full Brim

 This category is what you may think of as your traditional sun hat.
-These can come in all sorts of materials, from straw to felt, and brim sizes, from barely-there to ginormous.
-The majority of the hats in this review are made of synthetic materials like nylon to make them more breathable and moisture-wicking, as well as with UPF-rated materials mean to guard your skin.
+These come in all sorts of materials, from straw to felt, and brim sizes, from barely-there to ginormous.
+The majority of the hats in this review are made of synthetic materials like nylon to make them more breathable and moisture-wicking.
+And they all come with UPF-rated materials meant to guard your skin.
 The brim widths of the hats we tested range from 2.4" to 4".
-The broader the brim, the more protective the hat, but also the more in the way the brim will be.
+The broader the brim, the more protective.
+But, a wider brim means it will obscure your vision more.
 If you are doing activities like backpacking, you may want to consider a smaller brim or a cape-style hat (see below) because a wide back brim will bump into your backpack.

 Cape Style

-This style of hat includes a brim in the front and a cape or drape of material that covers the back of your neck.
-We have discovered that this style of hat offers the most effective protection from the sun because even when the sun is low in the sky, the cape covers your neck.
-Cape-style hats are great for backpacking because there is no back brim to get in the pack's way.
-The drawback to this style of hat is that they are not very stylish and you may look silly — but you won't get skin cancer!
+This style of hat includes a brim in the front and a cape that covers the back of your neck.
+We've discovered this style of hat offers the most effective protection from the sun.
+Even when the sun is low in the sky, the cape covers your neck.
+These hats are great for backpacking because there is no back brim to brush against your pack all day.
+The drawback to this hat style is that they are not very stylish, and you may look silly — but you won't get skin cancer!
+You can sometimes tuck the cape into the hat when you don't want to look silly, but this will affect the fit.

 Baseball Cap